YuTian8328/alfred/APPTAINER_USAGE.md

 # open a shell in triton desktop https://ondemand.triton.aalto.fi/ to see the real screen
 vncviewer node_name:5999
+  # back to the terminal (still inside the container)
   # active your own python env if needed
   source ./myenv/bin/activate

   # test thor
   python3 script/check_thor.py

 ############
 # Initialized AI2-THOR successfully